canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Next steps

-Great, you successfully ran a Multipass VM and used it to test out the 6 main commands of Ubuntu Pro. congratulations!
+Great, you successfully ran a Multipass VM and used it to test out the 6 main commands of Ubuntu Pro.
+Congratulations!
-If you need more advanced options to configure the tool, please take a look at the _How To Guides_.
+If you would now like to see some more advanced options to configure the tool, please take a look at our _How To Guides_.
 If that still doesn't cover your needs, feel free to reach the `pro` team on `#ubuntu-server` on Libera IRC.